AdobeDocs/experience-platform.en/help/segmentation/faq.md

 ### How often are externally generated audiences evaluated?

 Externally generated audiences are **only** evaluated during the time of import.
-Since the associated attributes to these import audiences are non-durable, the only time an externally generated audience will be updated is if the existing audience is manually updated.
+Since the associated attributes to these import audiences are non-durable and are **not** part of the Profile store, the only time an externally generated audience will be updated is if the existing audience is manually updated.

 ### Can I use externally uploaded attributes as part of segmentation?